 When you've got model height and features, plus the body of a ballet dancer (how did I not notice Karolína's super-long neck before?), you can show up to the Oscars with the most minimalist of hairstyles and makeup.
 Life's not fair.

-And we conclude this year's Oscars coverage with Giuliana, who is actually looking a little healthier this time compared to the Globes.
-(Mind you, I am still seriously concerned for her.)
+And we conclude this year's Oscars coverage with Giuliana.
 The darker hair colour is a huge improvement, and I like the matchy-matchy red lips—I don't think we've seen red on her before?
 But my goodness, the bottom false lashes are a beauty WTF if there ever was one.
-And lady needs to ease up on the contouring BIG TIME.
+And she could ease up on the contouring BIG TIME.